DANS-KNAW/dans-parent/README.md

 dans-parent
 ===========

 DANS Parent POM and supporting resources.
-DANS Maven projects should use this as their parent project (directly or indirectly), like this (be sure to use the latest version):
+DANS Maven projects should use ``dans-prototype`` as their parent project (directly or indirectly), like this (be sure to use the latest version):

     <parent>
         <groupId>nl.knaw.dans.shared</groupId>